Contingent Convertible Obligations and Financial Stability: Do CoCos Reduce Systemic Risk?

 \subsection{Strongly Symmetric Systems}

 Here we consider an $n$ bank symmetric system as in Example~\ref{ex:symmetric} with liability parameters $\beta,\beta_0,y,z$.
 In this subsection we stress banks by differing amounts, and to that end we allow the external assets $x_i$ to be non-equal.
-We also impose stronger symmetry conditions that all off-diagonal matrix entries are independent of $i\ne j$:
+We also impose stronger symmetry conditions that all off-diagonal matrix entries do not depend on $i\ne j$: